The East Contra Costa Historical Society hosts 36th annual Barbecue fundraiser

-BRENTWOOD---The East Contra Costa Historical Society drew scores of supporters and volunteers to their 36th annual Barbecue Sunday, Sept.11 at the group’s museum.
+The East Contra Costa Historical Society drew scores of supporters and volunteers to their 36th annual Barbecue Sunday, Sept.
+11 at the group’s museum.

 Doreen Forlow, past president of the Society, said Monday that the barbecue at the museum at 3890 Sellers Ave. was “the largest in our history,” with more than 300 dinners served.
 Featuring local Brentwood corn, tomatoes and other produce from area farms, the dinner featured entertainment by the group Burl Jam as well as an appearance by the Liberty High School Choir.